 Lovina is the perfect place to unwind without feeling the need to do much more than that.
 Even with tourism showing an uptick, here’s definitely a more local feel here with a noticeable lack of high-rise luxury resorts like you’ll find in other pockets on Bali.

-The Lovina area is also popular for its dolphin-watching tours and is the perfect base for launching day trips in North Bali including a chance to explore several waterfalls, lakes, temples, and hot springs as well as check out Bali’s former royal capital, Singajara.
+The Lovina area is also popular for its dolphin-watching tours and is the perfect base for launching day trips in North Bali including a chance to explore several waterfalls, lakes and hot springs as well as check out Bali’s former royal capital, Singajara, and some of the best temples in Bali.

 Attractions in and around Lovina: Lovina Beach, Singajara, Banjara Hot Springs, Gitgit Waterfall, Sekumpul Waterfall, Air Sanih, Brahmavihara-Arama, Busungbiu Rice Terraces, Beratan